 In a recent study authored by researchers at a number of prominent United States universities, doctors and scientists looked at injury data from hospitals around the country.
 The researchers found that of the 46,362 patients involved in motorcycle accidents, 10,500 people were injured and sought medical attention.

 Moreover, of those people who were injured, 10,563 – or more than 22 percent of the total sample group – were not wearing helmets at the time of the motorcycle accidents.
 The study also ultimately found that motorcyclists who wore a protective helmet reduced their risk of a facial injury by 60 percent.

 “Thousands of serious injuries and fatalities could be prevented each year if riders used protective gear every time they take to the roadways,” says Seattle attorney Christopher Davis of the Davis Law Group.
 “I’ve seen firsthand how devastating these injuries can be.
 If a helmet is all it takes to reduce those odds, then I think it should be a no-brainer.”

-If you have been injured in a motorcycle accident or know someone who has, contact Davis Law Group to have your questions answered and legal options explained.
+If you have been injured in a motorcycle accident or know someone who has, contact the award-winning Seattle personal injury attorneys at Davis Law Group to have your questions answered and legal options explained.
 Call our office today at 206-727-4000 to schedule a free meeting with an attorney.